hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 datasrc module.
 However other logics like rolling ops etc dont account for differences due to this.]]]

+NOTE: By default it fetchs/loads data only till yesterday.

 A sample session could involve

    edb.fetch(2013, 2021)